hidden-spectrum/SwiftLAME/README.md

 ![SwiftLAME Light](https://github.com/hidden-spectrum/SwiftLAME/assets/469799/02bfac1f-8d47-4a0a-afd3-5e4c08d99549)

-SwiftLAME is a lightweight Swift wrapper around the [open-source LAME project](https://lame.sourceforge.io) for converting audio files to MP3.
+SwiftLAME is a lightweight Swift wrapper around the [open-source LAME project](https://lame.sourceforge.io) for encoding audio files to MP3 format.
 This project was created to support the MP3 conversion feature of our [Producer Toolkit macOS App](https://hiddenspectrum.io/producer-toolkit).

 ## Requirements